William Creek, South Australia: History

 William Creek is on the traditional lands of the Arabana people.
-In May 2012, the Federal Court granted the Arabana people native title to more than 68,000 square kilometres in the region.
+In 2012, the Federal Court granted the Arabana people native title to more than 68,000 square kilometres in the region.

 The name William Creek was given to the area in November 1859 by explorer John McDouall Stuart during his expeditions in the area.
 William was the second son of John Chambers, a pioneer pastoralist of South Australia and a strong ally of Stuart.

-A small settlement arose in the late 1880s as a result of the railway.
-Although, work on the Great Northern railway (which we now know as The Ghan) commenced in the 1878 near Port Augusta, it took a decade for the line to reach William Creek, in June 1889.
-Work on the line continued, ultimately linking Port Augusta to Oodnadatta which became the northern railhead until the late 1920s.
-As large work parties flowed into the area, a boarding house was established there in 1886 and James Jagoe's Eating house is recorded to be there in October 1886.
-In 1890, Henry Lane received a 'wine license' for the site and assume Jagoe's business and facilities.
-In 1911, Gilbert Reed describes a whistle-stop on a train journey to Oodnadatta; he eats at Paige's boarding house—the meal is goat, dressed up as mutton.
+A small settlement arose in 1889 as a result of the arrival of the Great Northern railway – later named the Central Australia Railway and now popularly known as the Ghan line, after the train that operated on the line.
+Construction commenced in 1878 near Port Augusta and reached William Creek in 1889.
+Work on the line continued, ultimately linking Port Augusta to Oodnadatta, which became the northern railhead until the late 1920s.
+As large work parties flowed into the area, a boarding house was established in 1886 and James Jagoe's Eating House is recorded there in 1886.
+In 1890, Henry Lane received a wine licence for the site and assume Jagoe's business and facilities.
+In 1911, Gilbert Reed described a whistle-stop on a train journey to Oodnadatta; he ate at Paige's boarding house, where the meal was goat, dressed up as mutton.

-In 1896, William Creek became a repeater station on the Australian Overland Telegraph Line with William Charles Brennan (b.
-1861–1918) as the first Station Master.
+In 1896, a telegraph office was opened – William Creek became a repeater station on the Australian Overland Telegraph Line.
 It replaced nearby Strangways Springs which was decommissioned and reverted to pastoral lands.

-Early tourists to the area were mesmerized by the vast expanses, the heat, the mound springs and the distances.
+Early tourists to the area were mesmerised by the vast expanses, the heat, the mound springs and the distances.

-The town has always been small: never larger than a few cottages, a small school and a Hotel-store.
+The town has always been small: never larger than a few cottages, a small school and a hotel-store.
 The historic William Creek Hotel is listed on the South Australian Heritage Register.

+Governance

+William Creek is in the federal electoral division of Grey and the state electoral district of Stuart.
+It is in the 63% of South Australia that is unincorporated, i.e. outside the jurisdiction of local government council areas; an area of 625,000 km2, 21/2 times that of the United Kingdom.
+The 4500 residents in this area – less than 0.2% of the state's population – receive municipal services from a state government agency, the Outback Communities Authority, in a hybrid management model involving local government and community self-management.